-Intercoin develops much-needed solutions designed to serve entire communities.
+Intercoin develops much-needed Web 5.0 solutions designed to serve entire communities.
 Our customers can range from small groups of friends, all the way to universities, festivals, townships, or even entire cities.
 We empower them by giving them tools previously available only by trusting large centralized states and corporations.
-We’re also launching a user friendly app to let anyone deploy these tools on the blockchain.
+We’re launching a user-friendly app to let anyone deploy these tools on the blockchain.

 Most of the Web3 space has focused so far on zero-sum applications, including finance, speculation and ponzi schemes.
-Instead, we are focused on massive utility for communities, and mainstream adoption of decentralized systes.
-By combining Web2 (community interfaces) and Web3 (smart economies), we can launch the next generation of applications — which we refer to as Web4.
+Instead, we are focused on massive utility for communities, and mainstream adoption of decentralized systems.
+By combining Web2 (community interfaces) and Web3 (smart economies), we can launch the next generation of applications — which we refer to as Web5.

-- Community – inviting people, managing roles and permissions.
+- Community DAO – inviting people, managing roles and permissions.
 (GitHub)

 - NFTs – connect with artists to release your own collection, memberships (GitHub)